 To the back of the American Garden are three silver birch trees which were planted as a memorial by a British Army Officer.
 He married a German woman, whose German husband had died fighting the Russians on the Eastern Front.
 She showed him a photograph of his grave, marked only by two birch twigs.
 The British Officer planted two birch trees, in memory of his wife and her first husband, and then returned to Beningbrough some years later to plant one for himself.

 Recent projects on Beningbrough at war have resulted in a collection of people's memories and stories.
-Clifford Hill's room on the second floor, now houses parts of this collection.
-The room acts as an open archive and can be visited, when the hall is open, to learn more about the stories of those who served at Beningbrough during the second world war.
+These will turn into an archive for those who served at Beningbrough during the second world war and become part of the history of the place.